-79 1,4-DCB is an organic chlorinated compound used as a deodorant for toilets, urinals, control mold (PubChem, 2020).
-Consequently, the indoor air in homes and of 1,4-DCB are also found in outdoor urban environments (Wallace, 1986; Yoshida et

-80 and refuse containers; as a moth repellant to protect clothing; and as a fumigant to suitable sulfur source, such as sodium sulfide (ATSDR, 2006).
-Polyphenylene sulfide
+- 79 1,4-DCB is an organic chlorinated compound used as a deodorant for toilets, urinals, - and refuse containers; as a moth repellant to protect clothing; and as a fumigant to - 81 control mold (PubChem, 2020).
+Consequently, the indoor air in homes and - workplaces are the most common locations of exposure, although measurable levels - of 1,4-DCB are also found in outdoor urban environments (Wallace, 1986; Yoshida et - 84 al., 1998; Yoshida et al., 2021). - 85 1,4-DCB is also used in the manufacture of polyphenylene sulfide by reaction with a - suitable sulfur source, such as sodium sulfide (ATSDR, 2006).
+Polyphenylene sulfide - 87 is an engineering thermoplastic that is widely used in the electronics, automotive,